Open Data Hub logo

 • If you are using Open Data Hub groups, you are part of the user group or admin group (for example, odh-users or odh-admins) in OpenShift.

-• You have created a data science project, created a workbench, and you have defined a data connection.
+• You have created a data science project, created a workbench, and you have defined a connection.

 Procedure